 Lots of different elements need to come together for a successful translational project, for example, expertise in medicinal chemistry, intellectual property, regulatory pathways, clinical trial design and commercialisation to name a few.
 We don’t expect you to be an expert in all, or indeed any of these, so this is where our Translational Award Committee members can come in to provide support and guidance.

 Informal and iterative process

 The application and award process is different to our standard schemes.
-Broadly, it is a two-stage process where you submit an initial outline, and, if this is successful, you’ll be invited to submit a full application.
-This application will then be reviewed by your peers and our Advisory Group for its commercial viability.
+Broadly, it is a two-stage process where you submit an initial outline, that is reviewed by our Translational Award Committee and, if this is successful, you’ll be invited to submit a full application.
+This application will then be reviewed by your peers and again by our Translational Award Committee for its commercial viability.
 In practice, it’s an informal and iterative process.
 We work closely with you and our experts via email, phone and face-to-face meetings to improve promising applications and often the finished product is very different from the initial outline.